CoconutJJ/AMACSS/a48_study_guide.md

 function returns.
 The same logic is true for returning a value from a function, the value is copied and sent back to the caller.

-Passing in a pointer into a function has **absolutely no difference**, the value the pointer holds (i.e the 8 bytes that store the memory address) are copied and stored as a local variable in the function (i.e your parameter).
-Failure to distinguish the above ideas about copy on pass and copy on return leads to main source of confusion about pointers.
-People tend to think that pointers are passed to function in a special way - **they are not**.
-They are done in the exact same way an `int` or `char` etc. would be passed in.
-It's just that one has to realize its not what the pointer is pointing to that is passed, but the value of the pointer. (the memory address it holds)

 ### Common Mistakes and Bugs